How To Tie the Rolling Hitch

 Q5: How does it compare to the Clove Hitch?

-The Rolling Hitch offers better grip and adjustability for lengthwise tension.
+The Rolling Hitch offers better grip and adjustability for lengthwise tension than the Clove Hitch.

 Important Notes on Safety